mohanmca/MohanLearningGround/src/main/md/Management/Manager.md

 * They shield you from product owners and stakeholders by meeting with them and giving you only the information you need (unless it's necessary you meet with them).
 *

+## Performance review notes

+* The more satisfied employees are with their managers, the more satisfied they will be with their jobs
+* Document every step in your management of a problem with an employee
+*

 ## Manager (Transparency vs Hiding bull-shit)